 A listing of the 2017 Recital Program, 2016 Recital Program, 2015 Recital Program, 2014 Recital Program, 2013 Recital Program, 2012 Recital Program, 2011 Scholarship Winners and 2010 Scholarship Winners, including news stories, is available on this Website.
 Information about the 2009 Scholarship Winners and the 2008 Scholarship Winners is also available and may be of interest.

-From Johanne Nordilus, MFGN award-winning voice student in 2010 and 2011, 2011 graduate of Palmetto Ridge High School, presently attending Florida State University in Tallahassee: “I would like to thank the Naples Music Club for all of the wonderful opportunities you provide for young performers like me to grow musically.
+From Johanne Nordilus, MFGN award-winning voice student in 2010 and 2011, 2011 graduate of Palmetto Ridge High School, presently attending Florida State University in Tallahassee: “I would like to thank the [Music Foundation of Greater Naples] for all of the wonderful opportunities you provide for young performers like me to grow musically.
 Through the Scholarship Program I’ve gained performance experience and more knowledge on technique.
 With the funds that I was awarded I was able to take voice lessons and help pay for my college expenses.
 This club is a wonderful organization that is helping keep music alive in Naples and giving students the chance of a lifetime to continue to study music.
 Thank you all for the work you’ve done.
 I know this organization will continue to change the lives of students for years to come.
 I truly appreciate all that you do!
 Sincerely, Johanne Nordilus”

 STUDENT RECITAL PROGRAM